 Does the community comprise a lot of families with children or young professionals who are not yet married?
 Family status as a demographic variable exerts a significant impact on a business strategy.
 Companies need to understand the overall status of the population in a specific area to determine if their products or services will appeal to them.

 How to Obtain Demographic Information

 Demographics play a significant role in the success of a business, but how can you obtain the relevant variables?
 One of the best ways is to conduct market research surveys.
-Whether through email, phone or face-to-face meeting, a market research survey is a great tool to get as much demographic data as possible.
-Notice the demographics-related questions at feedback forms in establishments and even online?
-Data from the questions help businesses by knowing more about their customers.
+Whether through email, phone or face-to-face meetings, a market research survey is a great tool to get as much demographic data as possible.
+Notice the demographics-related questions on feedback forms in establishments and even online?
+Data from the questions help businesses know more about their customers.